 Most states in the United States observe daylight savings time, although many people have argued against its usefulness and advocate for a year-round daylight savings time without having to set clocks forward or back.
 As of mid-2019, however, no changes have been made, and the majority of the U.S. states continue to observe daylight savings time.
 Uniform daylight savings time was established under the Uniform Time Act of 1966.

 There are, however, a handful of exceptions.
 In Arizona, daylight savings time was observed in 1967.
 However, an exemption statute was enacted the following year, and ever since 1968, this state has not observed daylight savings time.
-However, the Navajo Indian Reservation, which is located in the states of Arizona, Utah, and New Mexico, does observe daylight savings time.
+However, the Navajo Indian Reservation, located in the states of Arizona, Utah, and New Mexico, observes daylight savings time.

 Hawaii and Arizona are the only two states in the U.S. that do not observe daylight savings time.
-However, there are several overseas territories that do not observe daylight savings time.
+However, several overseas territories do not observe daylight savings time.
 Those territories include American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.